13 Basic Things To Know About Disney World [2024 Edition]

 10. There’s More Than Rides At the Parks

 While every park has a diverse offering of rides, there is more to each park than rides.
 Each park offers shows, including stage performances and “street” performances.
-They also all have different restaurants, from quick service burger stops to table service three-course meal joints.
+They also all have different restaurants, from quick service burger stops to table service in space.

 Three of the parks have nighttime shows.
 They also all offer great places to explore and “take in.”
 This sounds silly, but the detail Disney puts into these parks is unparalleled.
 We cover the rides and attractions at Walt Disney World in the following posts: